SSWConsulting/SSW.Rules.Content/rules/placeholder-for-replaceable-text/rule.md

 Of course, if you want to make it even more obvious then highlight the text in yellow... however you can't do it in many places like Microsoft Forms... so another option is to use an emoji like the ✏️ or to make it super obvious the three ❌❌❌

+Another way to draw attention to text is to make the placeholder all caps.

 Replaceable text is often seen in email templates:

 ::: email-template